dhilst/small/README.md

 ```

 To remedy this there is a built-in function `unify : a -> a -> a`
-which returns it's second argument and you can use it to
+which returns its second argument and you can use it to
 express that two variables should have the same type.

 ```sml